Pilotcore Insights

 Read on to choose the correct storage option to future-proof your company.
 And how hiring the right AWS consultancy is critical to that success.

-AWS offers a range of data storage services, including block storage, file storage, and object storage.
+AWS provides a range of data storage services, including block storage, file storage, and object storage.
 Each employs a unique way to store information on the cloud.

 For example, simple storage service or S3 tends to be a catch-all system for companies to store data in ‘buckets.’
 Objects include metadata for easy reference and retrieval as needed.